hubverse-org/hubDocs/docs/source/user-guide/software.md

 ## [`hubverse`](https://github.com/hubverse-org/hubverse)

 `hubverse` is a collection of packages that enables collaborative modeling exercises through a unified framework for aggregating, visualizing, and evaluating forecasts.
-This package is designed to make it easy to install and load multiple ‘hubverse’ packages in a single step.
+This package is designed to make it easy to install and load multiple `hubverse` packages in a single step.
 You can find the complete package and instructions for use [here](https://github.com/hubverse-org/hubverse).

 ## [`hubVis`](https://github.com/hubverse-org/hubVis)